Icerenegade88/Google-API-Request/README.md

 url = build_url.first_url.full_url() #this will create your full url when it is called print(url) #will print it there will be more added in the future
 ```

+## What is the testcode folder?
+The test code folder is to test code ive been working on that is unfinished or un-used